jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-21/chapter-22.md

-+++
+---
+heading: "Chapter 22"
+title: "The Riches which Spain drew from America"
+weight: 74
-title= "The Riches which Spain drew from America" heading= "Chapter 22" date= 2021-09-16 author= "Montesquieu" image= "/covers/spirit.jpg" description= "Philip 2nd succeeded Charles 5th.
-He was obliged to make the celebrated bankruptcy known to all the world" linkb= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-21" linkbtext= "Suicide" linkf= "/research/montesquieu/spirit-of-the-laws/book-22/chapter-1" linkftext= "Immortality-of-the-soul"
+description: "Philip 2nd succeeded Charles 5th.
+He was obliged to make the celebrated bankruptcy known to all the world"
-+++
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 Spain has derived so many advantages from the American trade.